-SEP is based on reciprocity and provides undergraduate business students with an opportunity to attend Hochschule Pforzheim University, a top business school in Pforzheim, Germany at minimal cost.
+SEP is based on reciprocity and provides undergraduate business students with an opportunity to attend Hong Kong University of Science and Technology, a top business school in Hong Kong at minimal cost.
 One of the main benefits of SEP is that students have the opportunity to study at a foreign institution for the cost of studying at BYU and classes are taught in English!
 Students only need to pay BYU tuition.
-Approved classes transfer directly to BYU so students will not lose credit or academic momentum by participating in SEP for a semester.
+Approved classes transfer directly to BYU so students will not lose credit or academic momentum by participaiting in SEP for a semester.
 For a full list of classes visit the Whitmore Global Management Center in 360 Tanner Building.
-The only classes that are guaranteed to transfer are business courses.
+The only classes that are guarenteed to transfer are business courses.

-- Many courses feature learning experiences designed to actively involve students with the people, history, arts, attitudes, and traditions of Germany.
+- Many courses feature learning experiences designed to actively involve students with the people, history, arts, attitudes, and traditions of China.

 - Many courses will count for Marriott School courses and toward the Global Management Certificate.

-- Visits to cultural sites and other field trips such as museums, cathedrals, monuments, and theaters will enhance students' study and increase appreciation and understanding of the German culture.
+- Visits to cultural sites and other field trips such as museums, cathedrals, monuments, and theaters will enhance students' study and increase appreciation and understanding of the Chinese culture.

 Prerequisites and Course Requirements

-- Courses are available in both English and German.
+- Courses are available in both English and Cantonese.

 - Many courses are transferable to the Marriott School.

-- Students must complete at least twelve credit hours to maintain full-time student status.
+- Students must complete at least nine credit hours to maintain full-time student status.

 - All courses must be pre-approved before the trip by the Marriott School’s Whitmore Global Management Center.